-Business and Operations Heads ensure that the requirements for managing liquidity risk are incorporated in departmental operating procedures, to the extent required.
+The Treasurer ensures that the requirements for managing liquidity risk are incorporated in departmental operating procedures, to the extent required.

 The Board is of the opinion that it has taken appropriate steps to provide reasonable assurance that the liquidity risk of the Bank is and will continue to be managed in a prudent manner.